SDI4Apps/cloud-platform/README.md

 ## Google Computing Engine

 Must be submitted from command line.
-Install Google Cloud tools.
+Install Google Cloud tools from [repository](https://cloud.google.com/sdk/#debubu).

 Download the files user-data.yaml and launch_on_google_ce.sh, run the script.